minibolt-guide/minibolt/index.md

 <!-- markdownlint-disable MD014 MD022 MD025 MD033 MD040 -->
 {% include include_metatags.md %}

+### <span style="color:red">⚠️ Attention!
+This project is a fork under construction, some chapters could not be attached to the reference use case.
+Be careful and act at your own risk.</span>

 ![MiniBolt Logo](images/minibolt-home-screen.png)

 Build your own "do-everything-yourself" Bitcoin full node that will make you a sovereign peer in the Bitcoin and Lightning network.